 This was where I was naive, and is the fatal mistake the (actual) left are making.

-Over the last five years, I have seen person after person go down a similar track, ask “what the fuck is going on, why are these children suddenly in charge” only to find easy answers and a love bomb on the right.
-Contrasted with an army of adolescent bullies nitpicking language over minor differences whilst leaders ignore it and hope it goes away.
+Over the last five years, I have seen person after person go down a similar track, ask “what the fuck is going on, why are these idiots suddenly in charge?” only to find easy (but cherry-picked) answers and a warm embrace.
+Contrasted with an army of adolescent high school bullies nitpicking language and building Burn Books over minor differences whilst leaders ignore it and hope it goes away.

 That gateway is a thing.
 It is a serious thing.
-I have watched it happen, over and over again: you’re called a TERF, or didn’t put up a black square in support of George Floyd, or express concerns about censorship or some other minor crime – and you are subjected to a bot army, get love bombed by an eager right wing and a bunch of smiling reasonable-sounding YouTubers who tell you that “Wokism” and “Critical Theory” is the biggest existential threat to Western Civilization.
+I have watched it happen, over and over again: you’re called a TERF, or didn’t put up a black square on Instagram in support of George Floyd (or found the over-the-top corporate flagellations ridiculous: anything to look like they’re doing something about racial injustice without actually doing anything about racial injustice *cough*), or even, like me, expressing concerns about censorship or authoritarianism – and get what feels like a personally tailored AI abuse bot, an army of less subtle bots, get love bombed by an eager right wing looking for more friendly faces to lend credibility to their swastikas, and a bunch of smiling reasonable-sounding YouTubers and essayists who tell you that “Wokism” and “Critical Theory” is the biggest existential threat to Western Civilization.

 Anti-mask and anti-vax don’t happen in a vacuum and we all know it.

-And, also, I thought that Corporate HR were the oppressors.
+And, also, I also thought that Corporate HR were the oppressors, not our bloody allies.

-But for me, I just wanted to help answer the question: “what the hell is going on?”, and figured that if I was confused by this, after 27 years on the internet and a politics degree, then a lot more people were too.
+For me, I just wanted to help answer the question: “what the hell is going on?”, “what am I missing, here?”, and figured that if I was confused by all of this, after 27 years on the internet and a politics degree, then a lot more people were too, and I had to help.

 I don’t avoid difficult things.
-I don’t just rely on data, but I go in, experience it and make myself the crash test dummy for everyone else online.
-Rather than go around a problem or question, I go through.
-It’s what I do best and why I am such a respected digital strategist.
-So, as I always do, I jumped in and waded through, and talked about my experiences.
+Unlike the data cult that has swept our industry, I don’t take data on face value if I see something anomalous to my quarter-century loving and building this thing called the World Wide Web.
+I observe.
+I listen.
+And, yep, I go in, experience it and make myself the crash test dummy for everyone else online.
+Rather than go around a problem, I go through.
+It’s what I do best and why I am good at this shit.

-I was determined to answer the question and resolve this dispute.
-I explored every avenue, every nook and cranny.
-I found many dead ends, and loads and loads of crazy and scary.
+I was determined to answer the question and resolve this somehow.
+I had no idea it would be this huge, or I’d have packed more than one pair of underwear and stashed away some extra traveller’s cheques.
+But I explored every avenue, every nook and cranny.
+I found many dead ends, and loads of crazy and scary.
+It is the Internet, after all.
 But I was still determined to answer the question.

 I was helping… right?

-I discovered I was actually – simply by participating – helping the right destroy the left.
+I discovered I was actually – simply by participating in what I thought was a fight on the left, between the left – we were helping the US far right destroy us at the ballot box.

-As someone who saw this weirdly un-left authoritarianism called “Wokism” being not just ignored/minimised, but enabled, I felt I needed to warn the normie grown ups (who aren’t addicted to the internet) what was going on, because lots of people were asking questions, but nobody seemed to have the answer.
+As someone who saw this weirdly un-left authoritarianism called “Wokism” being not just ignored/minimised, but enabled, and seeing how this could be easily exploited in our electoral system (most of the deciding seats are won by a handful of preferences from minor parties – most of them far right), I felt I needed to warn the normie politics grown ups (who aren’t addicted to the internet) what was going on, because lots of people were asking questions, but nobody ever seemed to have the answer, and everyone was “leaving the left” without even knowing what the fuck that means.

-Five years after being exposed to the “Gender Wars”, I am less naive.
+Five years after first being exposed to the “Gender Wars”, I am less naive.

-It’s never been about the answer to the question.
-It’s about creating confusion and creating a narrative that ensures the materialist left is demonised and they can declare war on everything they attach to us: the Humanities, the Arts and… well… anything that stands in the way of corporate America.
+It’s never actually been about the answer to the question, but about constantly having questions that never get answered.
+The confusion is the point.
+Distraction.
+It’s about stealth authoritarianism, and creating a narrative that ensures that anyone who asks for remotely left wing policy is demonised as “Woke” or “Alt-Right” or “Conspiracy Theorist” and ultimately enables them to declare war on anything they decide to attach to us: the Humanities, the Arts, democracy, social justice, sex education and… well… anything that stands in the way of far right corporate America.
+Good ol’ Hermann and Chomsky.

-It’s not about the issue, it’s about who you’re serving.
+It’s not about the issue, it’s about who you’re enabling.
+Yes.
+Even your issue.
+And yours.

-If there’s an issue being discussed that has two sides to the debate, there is currently some sinister and well-resources force trying to put you, the user, on a radicalisation track.
-Again, I will flesh this out another time, but this is all you need to know: it’s not actually about the issue at hand, but about how people talking about the issue are nudged, with every unwitting influencer who talks about these issues inadvertently (and sometimes deliberately) radicalising their audiences.
+If there’s an issue being discussed that has two sides to a debate, there is currently some sinister and well-resourced force trying to put you, the user, on a radicalisation track.
+We are on lots of those on any given day, being nudged in all directions and A/B tested until we finally crack.
+It’s not about the issue at hand, but about how people talking about the issue are exploited, with a warm and welcoming influencer who talks about these issues in good faith (and often bad faith) radicalising their audiences, and their audiences radicalising them.

 Gender, Race, Censorship, COVID, masks, vaccinations… you name it.
 If you talk about it online, you have to understand that – even if you don’t consent – you’re likely Top of Funnel for the Far Right, or a soldier for the powerful to manufacture consent against your enemy.